 auto will syncopate the active pattern at a given interval.
 The syncopation interval can be set using the number dropdown in the top right corner of the pane.
 Currently we only offer naive automation intervals (1, 2, and 4 bars).
 This is a great setting if you want the device to accompany your playing as it will continuously inject variations into your drum patterns.

 toggle, our personal favorite, will syncopate the active pattern only while holding the trigger button.
 Upon releasing the trigger, the active pattern will snap back to the initial pattern.
-This mode is great if you want to spice up an existing rhythm with some sparse syncopations or fills.
+This mode is great if you want to spice up an existing rhythm with some sparse or manually timed syncopations or fills.

 We try our very best to present a device that works without any flaws, however with any complex software it's difficult to achieve perfection.
 We are always on the lookout for bugs, flaws, or new features, since you as the users are spending the most time with Regroove we encourage you to submit your feedback.
 We currently monitor for issues on the GitHub project associated with the device, so if anything comes up please go to regroove-m4l and check if someone else had this issue before or submit a new issue.